Skip to main content

 How to Find an Internship

 Please note that an internship usually may not be completed for the same organization for which you are currently employed, unless it is a new project or skills area.
-See the faculty internship coordinator for your major for approval.
+See your internship coordinator for approval.

 Student Responsibilities

-You may use up to 3 hours (135 work hours) of internship credit as an upper-division elective in your major.
+You may use three credit hours (135 work hours) of internship credit as an upper-division elective in your major.
 Any job-related difficulties should be reported to the internship coordinator immediately.
-Occasionally, students will participate in a second internship.
-While this second internship appears on the student’s academic transcript, it will not count as a second elective toward your degree program.
+Occasionally, students will participate in a second internship; while credit may be earned for this second internship, it will not count as a second elective toward your degree program.